Medicare Diabetic Supplies: CGMs, Insulin Pumps and Strips

 Important: A non-taxable person can still be eligible for Medicare Part B if they meet the age and residency requirements, which typically means being a U.S. citizen or a lawful permanent resident who has lived in the United States for at least five years continuously; their tax status does not automatically disqualify them from enrolling in Medicare Part B.

-A detailed breakdown of the coverage, requirements, and costs:
+A detailed breakdown of the coverage, requirements, and costs are discussed in the given:

 Medicare Part B covers essential items for blood glucose testing, including: